 Create happier alone time

-Create a cozy, inviting place for your dog or cat to nap away from all the activity of remote work and school.
+- Create a cozy, inviting place for your dog or cat to nap away from all the activity of remote work and school.
 You can put on some TV for auditory and visual stimulation, soothing music or the radio.
 Cats, in particular, really enjoy watching TV shows that feature animals.

-When giving your pet time away from you, offer your dog tasty chews, such as bully sticks, tendons, scapulas and cheek rolls, to keep him busy.
+- When giving your pet time away from you, offer your dog tasty chews, such as bully sticks, tendons, scapulas and cheek rolls, to keep him busy.

 - Use a snuffle mat for offering treats/dry food or stuff a puzzle toy with food like plain yogurt, peanut butter or their meal for a fun challenge.
 Cardboard boxes, paper towel rolls, PVC pipes with holes drilled into the sides, paper bags with food or plastic jugs can be used as well.

-- Engage your dog in short, empowering training exercises such as touching her nose to your hand or a particular object or learning “sit,” “down” and “come.”
+- Engage your dog in short, empowering training exercises such as touching his nose to your hand or a particular object or learning “sit,” “down” and “come.”
 If your pup already knows the basics, look for trick training books or videos to learn more advanced skills like “spin” or “roll over.”

 - Offer their meals or treats out of food puzzle toys.